 Director of Youth Education Outreach (YEO) and Associate Teaching Professor and Advising Coordinator for Computer Science and Software Engineering at Penn State Behrend.
-She has been at Behrend since 2000.
+She is a 2015 Mechanical Engineering graduate and has been teaching at Behrend since 2000.

 About her job: I teach the first-year seminar courses for all computing majors in the School of Engineering.
 I also am the Advising Coordinator which means I approve the Degree Audits for anyone wanting to graduate, work with students who may be struggling, help with all curriculum issues within the program, and coordinate with the World Campus advisers on our Software Engineering program online.